ckb-ecofund/offckb/README.md

 Commands:
-  create [your-project-name]                        Create a new dApp from bare templates node                                              Use the CKB to start devnet clean                                             Clean the devnet data, need to stop running the chain first accounts                                          Print account list info list-hashes                                       Use the CKB to list blockchain scripts hashes
+  create [your-project-name]                        Create a new dApp from bare templates node [ckb-version]                                Use the CKB to start devnet clean                                             Clean the devnet data, need to stop running the chain first accounts                                          Print account list info list-hashes                                       Use the CKB to list blockchain scripts hashes